Shivdutta/ERA2-Session13/README.md

-# Reset Training using Pytorch Lightning
+# Resnet Training using Pytorch Lightning